Eddj05/Americanisation-within-British-English/README.md

 **Research question**

-Is there a relation between the growth of 'American English' and the frequency of the use of Americanised words in 'British English'?
+Is there a relation between the growth of American English and the frequency of the use of Americanised words in British English?

+**Variables**

+independent: the growth of American English.
+dependent: the frequency of the use of Americanised words in British English

 **Previous work**
 - Gonc ̧alves, B., L. Loureiro-Porto, J. J. Ramasco,